-Presenting the all-new EFS drink formulations, completely redesigned for 2010.
-With the latest amino acid technology, superior mineral bioavailability and the addition of Malic Acid, the new EFS drinks provide EVERYTHING you need to maximize endurance and performance during exercise.
+Presenting the all-new EFS drink formulations with the latest amino acid technology, superior mineral bioavailability and the addition of Malic Acid, the new EFS drinks provide EVERYTHING you need to maximize endurance and performance during exercise.
 You'll notice the difference right away too.
 The new formulas are incredibly fine, mix instantly and refuel working muscles faster than ever before.
 And with the highest electrolyte content available (1160mg of all 5 electrolytes/serving), there's no need to carry those extra electrolyte pills or add anything else to EFS drinks.
 You can train and race with confidence knowing you don't have to worry about cramping or dehydration.
 Times have changed.

 THE HIGHEST ELECTROLYTE CONTENT AVAILABLE